CVE-2020-35896

 01 // Technical Summary

-A critical vulnerability exists in the ws crate for Rust, allowing for a remote memory-consumption attack.
-Attackers can exploit this flaw to exhaust server resources, leading to a denial-of-service (DoS) condition and potentially impacting service availability.
-This vulnerability could be leveraged to disrupt critical infrastructure or online services.
+Critical vulnerability exists in the ws crate for Rust, allowing for a remote memory-consumption attack.
+Attackers can exploit this flaw to exhaust server resources, leading to a denial-of-service (DoS) condition and potentially impacting application availability.
+This vulnerability is due to improper buffer management in the handling of outgoing WebSocket data.

 02 // Vulnerability Mechanism